bebbo203/procedural_tree_generator/readme.md

 ## Implementation

 Following the Yocto philosophy, a tree is seen as a Shape.
 Starting from a point given by the user, the branches grow to reach a cloud of attractors (points) scattered in the space following a known rule.\
 Contrarily to the paper, Voronoi's set are not used but, for semplicity (at cost of performances), only a distance function is taken from Yocto to map the set of active attractors with respect to a growing branch.

-An attractor is *active* when its sphere of influence contains a tree node that is growing.\
+An attractor is *active* when its sphere of influence contains a tree node.\
 An attractor is *dead* (and then removed from the cloud) when it's under a certain distance from a node.

 Starting from a generic tree node, the growth direction is decided by the average of the positions of active attractors in regard to that node.
 The length is a parameter.

-Every node is considered in the growing loop untile no more attractor are alive or a certain number of branches is reached.
+Every node is considered in the growing loop until no more attractors are alive or a certain number of branches is reached.

 Initially a branch is a line that is then evolved to a mesh.
 The latter is a cylinder with an emisphere at the top used to fill the "holes" in the meshes that can be caused by the high angle of attack between two adiacent branches.\
-The width of a branch is given by the *Da Vinci's formula* that put in relations the n-th power of the width of a parent branch to the n-th power of the widths of the childs. \
+The width of a branch is given by the *Da Vinci's formula* that puts in relation the n-th power of the width of a parent branch to the n-th power of the widths of the childs. \
 To keep track of every width, a matrix is built after traversing all the tree.\
 A further loop is finally executed along all the final branches to add leaves following a *Logaritmic Spiral Distribution*.

 ## Usage

-There is a plenty of parameters to decide the shape of a generic tree so, for the command line interface, only a little part of them is editable by the user (while in the main function everything is editable and commented to fine tune the tree).
+There is a plenty of parameters to decide the shape of a generic tree so, for the command line interface, only a little part of them is editable by the user (while in the main function and in the JSON everything is editable and commented to fine tune the tree).
-Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* <path name extension> to *.json* or *.obj* .
-With the JSON format the scene is populated with PLY objects.\
+Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* <path name extension> to *.json* or *.obj* .\ With the JSON format the scene is populated with PLY objects.\
 Make sure that the folder in which you want to save already exists.

 ### JSON settings

 It is possible to set several parameters from the CLI.
 However, if you want to fine tune your tree, you can call the program with the *-j* (or *--json*) option and add the path to a *json* configuration file.
-The file *configuration.json* contains all the parameters.
+The file *configuration.json* contains all the parameters availables.

 ### Single model mode